-That means limited to one perspective character at a time, and that character ought to be the one with the most at stake.
+That means limited to one perspective character at a time, and that character ought to be the one with the most at stake in each scene.

-First Person makes is easiest to limit yourself to that one perspective character, but Third-Person Limited is most popular for a reason.
+Writing your novel in First Person makes it easiest to limit yourself to that one perspective character, but Third-Person Limited is the most common.

 I’m often asked how other characters can be revealed or developed without switching to them as the perspective character.

 Read current popular fiction to see how the bestsellers do it.